 According to The National Institute on Drug Abuse (NIDA), an addicted individual requires at least three months of treatment to reduce their substance abuse.
 For most drug addicts, the option of substance abuse treatment comes with the question “How long do they have to stay in rehab?”
 To answer the question precisely, the longer the treatment duration is, the better the outcomes are.
+Rehab facilities may offer anywhere between a 28 day program to a 90 day program and some may offer programs lasting over a year.

 It is better to stay in the rehab program until you learn to manage your addiction and the techniques to stay sober and clean.
 However, it is easier said than done.
 That means duration in rehab program comes with several considerations that impact how long an addict should stay in any rehab program.
-Following are some of the considerations:

 - How many times has the individual been in treatment before?